brainstormforce/cf7-to-google-sheet-extension/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the `Admin Panel > Setting > CF7 To spreadsheet` screen to connect to `Google Sheets Account` by entering the Access Code.
 You can get the Access Code by clicking the "Get Code" button.
 4. Use the `Admin Panel > Contact form 7 > Select Contact form > On editor window tab - CF7 To spreadsheet` Add your Sheet Name And Tab Name.

+== Screenshots ==

+1. Plugin Settings and How to Configure your Google Spreadsheet and your Contact Form 7.

 == Changelog ==